 - The video language has to be English.

 - With the submission you confirm to have the right to use all the picture, audio and video material shown in the video.

 All applications received will be evaluated by a jury.
-The jury is composed of the IAC Steering Group:
+The jury is composed of the IACGB Steering Group:

 - Joachim von Braun – Center for Development Research (ZEF), University of Bonn